Judges 4

 Jael’s Treachery:

 While Jael’s actions might seem like a breach of faith, she acted under God’s guidance, and her actions were part of God’s judgment on Sisera.
 Many in the ancient world would have considered her act to be treacherous.
 Yet, God used her to fulfil His purpose, showing that even when people act out of selfishness or betrayal, God can still use it for His good purposes.
-Sisera’s death was God’s judgment, and Jael was an instrument of that judgment.
+Sisera’s death was a manifestation of God’s judgment, and Jael was an instrument of that judgment.

-“She was encouraged to do it, partly, by observing that the heavens and all the elements conspired against him… and principally, by the secret instinct of God inciting her to it, and assuring her of success in it.”
+“She was encouraged to do it, partly by observing that the heavens and all the elements conspired against him… and principally by the secret instinct of God inciting her to it, and assuring her of success in it.”
 (Poole)

 Jael’s decision wasn’t simply out of personal malice—it was part of God’s bigger plan to bring judgment on the enemy of His people.
 She was, in essence, responding to God’s prompting, even if she didn’t fully understand the weight of what she was doing.